dvsun/your-own-project/README .md

 ---- FILES & FOLDERS

-Main folder: Contains the main analysis of the data (jupyter file "Analysis.ipynb"), a file with code especifically to create plots directly from data and the present README.
+Main folder: Contains the main analysis of the data (jupyter file "Analysis.ipynb") and the present README file.

 Data: Contains the original source of the data (.zip), the curated data (.csv) and a file explaining difficult concepts from the data (.odt).